Posted on Leave a comment

 Think for a moment about your own True Self.
 Suppose you could be anyone you wanted to be.
 Who would you choose to be?
 What things are keeping you from living in your True Self?
 When you act in an emotionally aggressive manner, are you being your True Self?

-One way to tell if a belief is keeping you from being the person you were meant to be, is to consider the consequences of that belief.
-Most emotional aggression comes from beliefs that we can change the behavior of other people.
+One way to tell if a belief is keeping you from being the person you were meant to be is to consider the consequences of that belief.
+Most emotional aggression comes from the belief that we can change the behavior of other people.
 In fact, the very definition of emotional aggression is: “Using our own emotional states in an attempt to control the behavior of others.”
 Emotional aggression occurs when others refuse to live up to our expectations of how we believe they should behave and what they should feel.

 One of the marks of an addiction to emotional processes is the belief that we can and should tell others how to feel and what to think.
 If we have such beliefs, and if people fail to meet our expectations, the result can be emotional aggression.
-That is to say that we get frustrated that others in our lives resist our attempts to control their behavior, and we may react by becoming angry, or sad, or frustrated.
+That is to say that we get frustrated that others in our lives resist our attempts to control their behavior, and we may react by becoming angry, sad, or frustrated.

 Because these beliefs are often embedded in processes that have become automatic, it may sometimes be difficult to identify those beliefs.
 The questions below may help you to identify some of these beliefs and patterns of behavior.